 This is the "Quiet Protocol" for medical spas.
 It is the tactical decision to stop competing on "Price" and start competing on "Operational Excellence."
 When you secure your schedule, you secure your profit.
 When you secure your profit, you have the resources to provide the world-class clinical results that keep patients coming back for years.

-Conclusion: The Exit from the Cancellation Cycle
+The Exit From the Cancellation Cycle

 The medical spa industry is entering a "Maturity Phase."
 In 2026, the practices that win will not be the ones with the flashiest Instagram ads, but the ones with the most robust "Inbound Infrastructure."
 A cancellation policy that is enforced by a system, rather than a person, is the first step toward that maturity.